Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Introduction

-Based on these insights, we propose an approach to accelerate feedforward ML computations with parallelism.
-Our key idea is to interpret a feedforward computation as solving a triangular system of nonlinear equations, and use numerical nonlinear equation solvers to find the solution.
-This is advantageous because 1) many numerical equation solvers can be easily parallelized; and 2) iterative numerical equation solvers generate a sequence of intermediate solutions of increasing quality, so we can use early stopping to trade off approximation error with computation time.
-In particular, we propose to find the solution using nonlinear Jacobi and Gauss-Seidel (GS) methods~\citep{ortega1970iterative}.
+Based on these insights, we propose an approach to accelerate feedforward computation with parallelism.
+Despite not beneficial for certain types of feedforward computation, it works well for many cases of practical interest in machine learning.
+Our key idea is to interpret feedforward computation as solving a triangular system of nonlinear equations, and use efficient numerical solvers to find the solution.
+This is advantageous because (i) many numerical equation solvers can be easily parallelized; and (ii) iterative numerical equation solvers generate a sequence of intermediate solutions of increasing quality, so we can use early stopping to trade off approximation error with computation time.
+In particular, we propose to find the solution of the triangular system using nonlinear Jacobi and Gauss-Seidel (GS) methods~\citep{ortega1970iterative}.
 Crucially, Jacobi iterations update each state independently and can be naturally executed in parallel.
-Moreover, we show feedforward computation corresponds to GS iterations, and can be combined with Jacobi iterations to build hybrid methods that interpolate between the two extremes.
+Moreover, we show feedforward computation corresponds to GS iterations, and can be combined with Jacobi iterations to build hybrid methods that interpolate between them.

-We empirically demonstrate the effectiveness of our proposed numerical equation solvers with two experiments: accelerating DenseNet~\citep{huang2017densely} evaluation and autoregressive sampling from MADE~\citep{germain2015made} and PixelCNN++~\citep{salimans2017pixelcnn++}.
-For DenseNet, our Jacobi-type methods lead to an estimated speedup factor of 2.2.
-For MADE sampling on MNIST~\citep{lecun-mnisthandwrittendigit-2010} and CIFAR-10~\citep{krizhevsky2009learning} datasets, our Jacobi iteration method results in a speedup factor around 30 and 33 with respect to wall-clock time on real GPUs.
-For PixelCNN++ sampling, our theoretical speedup is between 1.2 to 6.9, with various actual speedups depending on implementation and hardware.